 “I completed my undergraduate degree and medical training in Washington, DC, where I first worked with underserved communities and began learning about the social determinants of health.
 I chose to do my residency at Temple because I wanted to continue to work in an underserved urban community.
 In my first few months of residency, I have experienced many barriers that prevent our patients from achieving better health– poor health literacy, lack of insurance, food deserts, lack of transportation, poor social support, mental illness, addiction, to name a few.
 These barriers often extend beyond the care that we can provide as physicians and require a multidisciplinary approach to overcome.
 I was interested in pursuing the Urban Bioethics track to further understand the barriers our patients face in obtaining healthcare and learning strategies to work around those barriers.
 As an internal medicine resident, I am on the front line of patient care, both as a primary care physician in our outpatient continuity clinic and as the primary physician for hospitalized patients.
 This means I am often the first to address barriers to healthcare.
 Having in-depth experience in urban bioethics will help me deliver better patient care and improve the health of my patients both during residency and in my future career.”

 We have worked with CBUHP to design a course load each semester that is sustainable on top of the rigors of residency.
-Additionally, and excitingly, Temple’s house staff benefits completely subsidize the tuition expenses for this Master’s Program- in other words; these courses are FREE during your residency!
+Additionally, and excitingly, Temple’s house staff benefits include tuition remission for this Master’s Program!

 How and When to Apply